 Empire Library Groundbreaking Video

 It wasn’t possible to gather for a traditional groundbreaking ceremony due to COVID-19.
 However, the beginning of this project is something to celebrate.
 Enjoy the video created to mark this exciting occasion.

+The new 4,720 square foot library is nearly complete.
+View photos from various stages of the project below.
 Clicking on any of the thumbnail images on this page will display a full-size image.

 Architectural Renderings and Site Plans